 A comfort dish just in time for the Fall!
 A crispy and crunchy vegetarian potato croquette that combines simple ingredients for an extremely tasty and satisfying meal!

 Over the years, I have modified not only the ingredients but how I handle coating the patties with panko.
 The beauty of cooking is adapting dishes!
 Feel free to do the same!
 Enjoy!

-List of Ingredients for Agedashi Tofu
+List of Ingredients

 List of Tools

-- Measuring cup for the sauce
+- Measuring cups (½ C) for the frozen vegetables

 - Cutting board and knife